zeronerorgb/Animo/README.md

 The main graph is a graph of the state of the animal, and its accuracy is most important, because we are working with veterinarians to improve its formula

+You can see the project in the following link